094459/aqd-cli-workshop/workshop/04-advanced-topics.md

 You will notice that your prompt changes back, and you are now ready to carry on with your session.

 You might be thinking that what if you wanted to include your tangent conversation back into the main chat conversation?
-A new feature added in v1.16 of Kiro CLI allows you to do this by using a new argument that will preserve the last conversation back in your main context.
+Kiro CLI allows you to do this by using a new argument that will preserve the last conversation back in your main context.
 It works as follows - after initiating a new tangent session, after you have prompted and got a response, you can use the following command, **"/tangent tail"** which will then generate the following output.

 ```
 ↯ > /tangent tail